tencentyun/intlcloud-documents/product/数据库/游戏数据库 TcaplusDB/常见问题/使用问题_intl.md

 2. The sub-table factors requires high dispersion.
 3. The index key cannot be the same as the primary key.

-### What exercises do TcaplusDB need to do before the launch of business?
+### What preparations are needed for TcaplusDB before the launch of the app?
-Before the launch of business, exercises such as stress test, failure recovery of tcapsvr (storage layer), expansion and reduction of tcaproxy (access layer), expansion and reduction of tcapsvr (storage layer), rollback and overload protection are needed.
+Before the launch of the app, you will need to perform stress tests, failure recovery of tcapsvr (storage layer), expansion and reduction of tcaproxy (access layer), expansion and reduction of tcapsvr (storage layer), rollback and overload protection.

 ### What is the routine OPS time of TcaplusDB?
 TcaplusDB carries out data migration, data removal, data backup and other OPS operations at 01:00-07:00 daily.
-It is recommended that you may ignore the physical indicator warnings of the server during these periods.
+We recommend that you ignore the physical indicator warnings of the server during these periods.

 ### Is the TcaplusDB API upgrade forward compatible?
 TcaplusDB API upgrade is forward compatible, and existing APIs, command words, and features will not be modified.

 ### What is the speed of expansion and reduction of tcaproxy (access layer)?
-Tcaproxy (access layer) expansion and reduction does not require data migration, so the expansion and reduction time is only the out of service and suspended time of tcaproxy (access layer).
+Tcaproxy (access layer) expansion and reduction does not require data migration, so the expansion and reduction time is only the time required to start and stop the service, which only takes seconds to complete.